finbourne/lusid-sdk-java-preview/sdk/docs/RelationshipDefinitionsApi.md

     RelationshipDefinitionsApi apiInstance = new RelationshipDefinitionsApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the relationship definition being updated.
     String code = "code_example"; // String | The code of the relationship definition being updated.
 Together with the scope this uniquely              identifies the relationship definition.
-    UpdateRelationshipDefinitionRequest updateRelationshipDefinitionRequest = {"displayName":"Authorised traders to trade for specific portfolio ","outwardDescription":"can be traded by","inwardDescription":"can trade with portfolio"}; // UpdateRelationshipDefinitionRequest | The details of relationship definition to update. try {
+    UpdateRelationshipDefinitionRequest updateRelationshipDefinitionRequest = new UpdateRelationshipDefinitionRequest(); // UpdateRelationshipDefinitionRequest | The details of relationship definition to update. try {
       RelationshipDefinition result = apiInstance.updateRelationshipDefinition(scope, code, updateRelationshipDefinitionRequest);
       System.out.println(result);